TrickfireRobotics/urc-2023/docs/install_on_windows.md

 ## Docker Desktop
 Install [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop).
 If you already have it, update it, and make sure it uses the WSL2 backend (Docker Desktop > Settings > **Use the WSL 2 based engine**).
 If Docker Desktop fails to start, try deleting `%appdata%/Docker`.

 Docker Desktop will offer you a tutorial - it's not necessary for setting up this repository.
 You can skip it if you want.
+You also do not need a Docker account to use Docker, so skip that as well.

 In general, you can't work with containers if Docker isn't running on Windows.
 There will be a whale icon in the Windows system tray if Docker is running.
 You can enable/disable Docker auto-starting when you log in (Docker Desktop > Settings > General > **Start Docker Desktop when you log in**).

 ## Visual Studio Code
 Install [VS Code](https://code.visualstudio.com/).
 If you already have it, update it (Help > Check for Updates...).

 We need a few VS Code extensions.
-Open the Extensions sidebar (`Ctrl+Shift+X`) and install **Remote - WSL** and **Remote - Containers** by Microsoft.
+Open the Extensions sidebar (`Ctrl+Shift+X`) and install **WSL** and **Dev Containers** by Microsoft.
 VS Code may auto-detect software and offer to install extensions for you.

 ## Open `urc-2023` in VS Code
 You're almost there.

-In VS Code, open the Command Palette (`Ctrl+Shift+P`), search for **Remote-WSL: Open Folder in WSL...** and run that command.
+In VS Code, open the Command Palette (`F1`), search for **Open Folder in WSL...** and run that command.
 A folder browser will pop up - find and select `urc-2023`.
 This folder browser is showing your WSL2 filesystem, not your Windows filesystem.

 The folder browser might not put you into a familiar WSL2 directory.
 The correct absolute path should look like `Network > wsl$ > Ubuntu > home > your-linux-username > urc-2023`.

 If VS Code asks you if you trust the workspace authors, select **Yes, I trust the authors**.

 After VS Code loads into WSL2, a notification will tell you that it noticed a Dev Container configuration file.
 Click the **Reopen in Container** option.
-If you miss the notification, you can search **Remote-Containers: Reopen in Container** in the Command Palette.
+If you miss the notification, you can search **Reopen in Container** in the Command Palette.

 **You're ready to develop now!** 🥳